 Natural supplements is often the first place to go when looking for new ways to increase dopamine, but it can seem difficult to know where to begin if you’re new to supplemental health.
 As a crash course, these are the science-backed supplements for boosting dopamine:

-- Probiotics – harmful gut bacteria has been shown to decrease dopamine production and probiotics can help restore a healthy gut flora.
-We recommend these Probiotics
+- Probiotics: harmful gut bacteria has been shown to decrease dopamine production and probiotics can help restore a healthy gut flora.

-- Magnesium – low magnesium levels can decrease dopamine levels and increase the production of cortisol (your stress hormones.
-We recommend Magnesium Bisglycinate (my favourite!)
+- Magnesium: low magnesium levels can decrease dopamine levels and increase the production of cortisol (your stress hormones).
+Just make sure you’re using Magnesium Bisglycinate.

-- Curcumin – increases the release of dopamine, making it an effective natural depressant.
-We recommend Curcumin supplements.
+- Curcumin: increases the release of dopamine, making it an effective natural depressant.

-- Fish Oil – has a positive influence on dopamine regulation, antidepressant effects and it’s linked to improve mental health when taken regularly.
-We recommend this Fish Oil Supplement
+- Fish Oil: has a positive influence on dopamine regulation, antidepressant effects and it’s linked to improve mental health when taken regularly.

-- Vitamin D – it has many roles in your body, including the regulation of dopamine.
-We recommend these SAD Lights.
+- Vitamin D: has many roles in your body, including the regulation of dopamine.
+You can also use light therapy devices to achieve the same benefits.

 It’s not just a buzzword; meditation offers so many different benefits that can help your mental, emotional, social, intellectual and spiritual health.
 In terms of anxiety, meditation is scientifically proven to decrease anxiety by up to 50%.
 It’s also an amazing and natural way to increase dopamine.
 This is particularly beneficial if low dopamine levels are affecting your ability to concentrate and focus.
-Try this meditation machine!
-It helped me learn how to actually meditate.
+Try this popular meditation machine or download the #1 mindfulness app.
+Both of these meditation tools can help you learn how to actually meditate.

 As the saying goes, you are what you eat.
 There are many different food groups that can naturally increase dopamine, particularly those with tyroise as it plays a critical role in the production of dopamine.
 Some of the foods you’ll want to try to get more of in your diet are: